 To make life even more interesting (if not confusing), the JUKI Sierra 3200 looks nothing like its Sierra 3300 namesake, but is instead a daisywheel typewriter identical to the JUKI 2200 …

-Does this mean JUKI had something to do with the production of Olivetti’s Made-in-Japan Praxis 35, or were they just using the same ribbons?
+Does this mean JUKI had something to do with the production of Olivetti’s Made-in-Japan electronic typewriters, or were Olivetti just supplying the ribbon cassettes?
 I don’t know.

 I spent $20 on this noisy, quacking, ugly ducking of a machine because I wanted to write about it.
 I certainly wouldn’t want to write on it.